Showing 1 - 1 OF 1

 The Grand Forks Air Force Base Clinic serves active-duty and retired members as well as their families and also provides outpatient managed health care under the TRICARE program.
 The clinic is located at 1599 J Street, Building 109.
 Active duty personnel have first priority and retirees and family members enrolled in TRICARE Prime are guaranteed access to the clinic.
 Those beneficiaries not enrolled in TRICARE Prime will only be seen on a "space available" basis.

 The Grand Forks AFB Clinic provides routine and acute care Monday through Friday 7:30 a.m. to 4:30 p.m. except for federal holidays and clinic closures.
 For an appointment, call 701-747-5601.

 Unfortunately, Grand Forks AFB currently does not have an emergency room or acute care clinic.
-There is no emergency room at Grand Forks AFB.
 For medical emergencies, call 911 and inform the dispatcher your emergency is on Grand Forks AFB or proceed directly to your nearest emergency room.
 The medical treatment facility provides 24 hours on-base ambulance service, providing transportation if needed, to the Altru Hospital emergency room in Grand Forks.

 Non-Availability - Before family members or retirees are admitted to a civilian hospital, or go for outpatient surgery, please contact the TRICARE office.
 A non-availability statement may be needed in order for TRICARE to pay for the inpatient stay or outpatient surgery.
 If admission is required, please contact the TRICARE office the next duty day for a non-availability statement.

 Days and Hours of Operation - The clinic is open Monday through Friday from 7:30 a.m. to 4:30 p.m.
 It is closed Saturdays and Sundays, holidays and goal days.
 The clinic is closed the first Thursday of each month for training.
 The pharmacy is open Monday through Friday from 7:30 a.m. to 4:30 p.m.